-For example, I know Raven will chew up blankets (like her brother) and she loves the water and playing fetch.
-I also know that she has an easygoing personality and has done well with other large dogs, both males and females.
+For example, I knew that Raven (the dog we had hoped to adopt) would chew up blankets and she loved the water and playing fetch.
+I also knew that she had an easygoing personality and had done well with other large dogs, both males and females.

 5. Most adult dogs are already potty trained.